La 1 (Spanish TV channel): Criticism and controversy

-Information Services
+Information services

-The most controversial aspect is the work of information services.
+One of the most controversial aspects is the work of information services.
 The appointment of the presidency of RTVE, responsible in turn for the rest of the departments, has historically depended on the Congress of Deputies by absolute majority, without the need for consensus.
 For this reason, it is considered that the editorial line of the Telediario, the news program with the most audience in the entire group has been tilted in favor of the government in power, both during the Franco's dictatorship and in current democratic Spain.
-There have been denunciations of disinformation in the governments of Adolfo Suárez, Felipe González, y José María Aznar, in the latter case including a sentence from the National Court for "violation of trade union rights" in the news coverage of the 2002 general strike.
+There have been denunciations of disinformation in the governments of Adolfo Suárez, Felipe González, José María Aznar, in the latter case including a sentence from the National Court for "violation of trade union rights" in the news coverage of the 2002 general strike.

-The government of José Luis Rodríguez Zapatero changed the system for electing the presidency of RTVE in 2006, through a consensus of two-thirds of Congress, with the intention of granting more independence to the information services.
+The government of José Luis Rodríguez Zapatero changed the system for electing the presidency of RTVE in 2006, through a consensus of two-thirds of Congress, intending to grant more independence to the information services.
 However, Mariano Rajoy's executive recovered the previous model in 2012 to resolve the power vacuum in the radio station.
 Since then, the TVE News Council (made up of the house's employees) has reported more than 70 cases of alleged malpractice on the newscast and on the weekly report, all of them related to current affairs: the various cases of corruption affecting the Popular Party, the Bárcenas case, the focus of the pro-sovereignty process in Catalonia, or the positioning of news in the rundown.
 In addition, some journalists have denounced the gestation of a "parallel newsroom" to which the most sensitive information would be entrusted.

-In September 2017, the Cortes Generales approved a new election system on RTVE that recovers the previous consensus model and established a public contest for the election of the presidency.
+In September 2017, the Cortes Generales approved a new election system on RTVE that recovered the previous consensus model and established a public contest for the election of the presidency.
 The new system was applied in February 2021, after three years of temporary administration of a sole provisional administrator.